ios-xr/xr-appmgr-build/README.md

 ```

-# Building an RPM to be installed using XR install cli workflow
+# Building an RPM to be installed using XR install cli workflow(LNT platform only)
 (Scriplets are not supported using this install method)

 Create a `build.yaml` file and add entries for your app